Bank of China International hires Ex-Goldman metals chief

 The initial focus of the expansion will be on investor products and physical metals, Arthur Fan, London-based chief executive of BOCI Global Commodities, told Reuters.

-In December, a unit of China's Shenzhen-listed GF Securities 000776.SZ applied to trade in the LME ring.
-Its local unit, GF Financial Markets Ltd, bought the commodities brokerage unit of Natixis (CNAT.PA), including its LME ring dealing business, as the French bank wound up its commodities broking unit.
+In December, a unit of China's Shenzhen-listed GF Securities applied to trade in the LME ring.
+Its local unit, GF Financial Markets Ltd, bought the commodities brokerage unit of Natixis, including its LME ring dealing business, as the French bank wound up its commodities broking unit.

 BOCI became the first Chinese member of the LME to much fanfare in 2012, but markets participants have said it has failed to build on momentum.